hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 <small>*Pyramid arrangement of $$1^3+2^3+3^3$$*</small>
 {: style="text-align:center;"}

-But pyramids aren't very symmetrical—the sides are triangles but the base is a square, so every symmetry leaves the $$1$$ at the top and doesn't actually change our entries at all, meaning we can't combine copies in a helpful way.
+But pyramids aren't very symmetrical—the sides are triangles but the base is a square, so every symmetry leaves the $$1$$ at the top and doesn't actually change the entries at all, meaning we can't combine copies in a helpful way.

 ### Octahedra?